FlavScents AInsights Entry for 2,4-Undecadienal (CAS: 13162-46-4)

 7. Toxicology, Safety & Exposure Considerations

-For oral exposure, 2,4-undecadienal is considered safe at typical flavor use levels, with no specific ADI established but covered under general GRAS status.
-Dermal exposure in fragrance applications is generally safe, though IFRA guidelines should be consulted to avoid irritation or sensitization.
-Inhalation exposure is minimal due to low volatility, but occupational safety measures should be in place to limit prolonged exposure.
+For oral exposure, 2,4-undecadienal is considered safe within established use levels, with an acceptable daily intake (ADI) not specifically defined but supported by FEMA GRAS status.
+Dermal exposure in fragrance applications is generally safe, though IFRA guidelines should be consulted to avoid potential sensitization.
+Inhalation exposure is typically low risk due to its rapid volatility, but occupational safety measures should be observed in manufacturing settings.

 Citation hooks: EFSA; FEMA; PubChem; toxicology literature